The Endocannabinoid System

-We all have an ECS inside of us.
-It is a network of receptors that are woven right the way through our bodies that use Cannabinoids (and 1 Terpene) to keep our body functioning properly.
+We all have an Endocannabinoid System inside of us.
+This is a network of receptors that is woven right the way through our bodies and uses Cannabinoids (and 1 Terpene) to keep our body functioning properly.
 It is part of our body’s ability to regulate normal, and healthy bodily functions and achieve homeostasis.

-When the ECS sees a change in the norm, and works to restore balance.
-The same principal works for a plethora of functions that are essential for your well-being.
-When there is an imbalance, the body naturally synthesis Endcannabinoids (Cannabinoids that are produced inside our bodies), however, there are cases when our body can be deficient.
+When the ECS sees a change in the norm, it works to restore balance.
+The same principle applies for a plethora of functions that are essential for your well-being.
+When there is an imbalance, the body naturally synthesises Endcannabinoids (Cannabinoids that are produced inside our bodies), however, there are cases when our body can be deficient.
 This can be caused by an inability to created Endocannabinoids or Cannabinoid receptors, an abundance of enzymes that break down Cannabinoids, or external influences (such as our diet).

-You can support your ECS with a regular supplement of plant based Phytocannabinoids which can be found in CBD oil or even a CBD paste.
-We recommend a full spectrum, 10% CBD oil for this.
+You can support your ECS with a regular supplement of plant-based Phytocannabinoids which can be found in abundance in Hemp and Cannabis.
 Alternately, a healthy lifestyle that includes exercise, a balanced diet, drinking lots of water, exposure to the sun (not too much) and a regular pattern of sleep.